MartinPankraz/DSAGTechXChange25/3-sap-etd-sentinel-integration/student/quest3.md

 <img alt="Step 1" src="assets/quest3/3-40.jpg"  width="600">
 </p>

-Login with User: SAPHackInADay
+Login with User: hackinaday@etdsap.com, or with its alias SAPHackInADay PW is given in the credentials
-PW: hkjhhkjhkjh??kjlk (tbd)

 Go to Tile: 'Manage Alerts'
 <p align="center" width="100%">